UC Davis CAMPEP Approved Physics Residency Program

 The Department is located in the NCI-designated UC Davis Comprehensive Cancer Center and is actively engaged in the advanced clinical and research programs, including image-guided IMRT and VMAT (with motion-management), stereotactic body radiation therapy (SBRT), stereotactic radiosurgery (SRS), image-guided brachytherapy, in vivo dosimetry, and informatics infrastructure development.

-The Department has full-member status with the Radiation Therapy Oncology Group (RTOG) and has both an ACGME accredited physician residency training program and a CAMPEP approved medical physics residency program.
+The Department has full-member status with the NRG Oncology and has both an ACGME accredited physician residency training program and a CAMPEP approved medical physics residency program.
 There are research affiliations with the UC Davis School of Veterinarian Medicine and the Lawrence Livermore National Laboratory.

 Affiliations with other programs: